sonawanemaitreya/documentation/adapt-and-extend/theming/barceloneta.rst

     ├── variables.plone.less
     └── views.plone.less

 They are divided by base styling, layout, function, components and views, so they could be easily reusable and extended from other themes.

 The main LESS resource that imports all the others is ``barceloneta.plone.less``.

 It has a set of LESS variables that can be overriden either through the web using the `Theming control panel <http://docs.plone.org/external/plone.app.theming/docs/index.html#using-the-control-panel>`_ or by reusing it in your own theme.

 They include colors, sizes, fonts and other useful parameters.

 Barceloneta makes use of the new `Diazo bundle <http://docs.plone.org/adapt-and-extend/theming/resourceregistry.html#id26>`_ to expose its resources to Plone using the Resource Registries.

 As it is a pure Diazo theme, it keeps a low profile being Plone agnostic and only containing the theme itself.

 Changes from previous versions of Plone
 =======================================

-Regarding markup and comparing to the previous versions of Plone, Barceloneta introduced lots of changes in the default Plone markup to modernize it and make it more accessible.
+Regarding markup and comparing to the previous versions of Plone, Barceloneta introduced lots of changes In the default Plone markup to modernize it and make it more accessible.
 There are few parts of rendering Plone that were not updated.

 However, any class or id that was stripped away from Plone was done with the purpose of making upgrades and adaptations of existing Diazo themes easy.

 Whenever possible additional classes and ids were introduced being always domain namespaced ``plone-*``.

 Register LESS resources profile